I love writing and I have learned that I need to prioritize my writing in order to feel good.

 The 5-minute breaks give the mind a breather and I use it to do a few minutes of stretches or make a cup of tea.

 Apart from losing so much time to medical appointments I have also found myself working a bit more slowly.

 This has been quite a shock to me as I have always been a really fast worker.
 Nevertheless, I have had to accept the change.

-In turn this is helping me regain my earlier focus and speed.
-In fact the knowledge that my focus, as well as my health are continuing to improve has helped me a great deal.
+In turn, this is helping me regain my earlier focus and speed.
+In fact, the knowledge that my focus, as well as my health, are both continuing to improve has helped me a great deal.

 Try it and see.

 As always, I wish you the very best of luck with your writing.

 P.S.
 All the information on the site is provided free and I love encouraging others to write.
 If you’ve got a free moment I would really appreciate it if you would comment, like, or share.
 Oh and I always allow a Pomorodo, or two, to reply to comments.